Covariate-informed latent interaction models: Addressing geographic & taxonomic bias in predicting bird-plant interactions: Introduction

 Predicting and understanding species interactions is a long standing question in ecology.
-However, data on species' interactions are scarce and limited in their coverage.
-Some studies are animal-centered and record interactions only for specific animal species.
-Similarly, there are studies that are plant-centered and record which animal species consume a given plant's fruit.
-Such studies are {\it taxonomically biased} in that they focus only on a subset of the species population.
-To learn general animal-plant interactions, the most useful studies are network studies that record {\it any} interaction that is observed.
-However, even these studies have severe limitations.
-They often focus on a small area where not all animal and plant species can be found, and are hence {\it geographically biased}.
-Even if the study area is well-defined, we do not have perfect knowledge of which species actually exist in the area, therefore we cannot know which interactions are even {\it possible to be observed} \citep{Poisot2015beyond}.
-This leads to complications in that interactions could be {\it un}recorded because \begin{enumerate*}[label=(\alph*)] \item the species truly do not interact, \item the species do not co-exist in the study area, \item the species co-exist in the study area and truly interact but the interaction was not detected by the researchers, or \item the interaction was detected but it was not recorded because it did not include the specific study's species of interest. \end{enumerate*} Even though these biases and their implications are well-recognized in the ecological literature \citep{Baldi2003island, Seddon2005taxonomic, Pysek2008geographical, Trimble2012geographical, Hale2016ecological, Jordano2018sampling}, most models for species interactions do not account for them \citep[e.g.][]{Bartomeus2013understanding, Gravel2013inferring}.
-Even though some advances are emerging in the literature \citep{Cirtwill2019quantitative, Weinstein2017comparing, Graham2018towards}, the models therein do not provide a comprehensive treatment of species' traits and phylogenetic information.
-Our main focus is in addressing both sources of bias in order to understand whether {\it a given bird would eat the fruit of a given plant if given the opportunity}, and to learn which species traits are most important in forming and detecting these interactions.
+However, accessing all the possible interactions in a mutualistic network is a huge task that requires significant experimental effort \citep{Jordano2018sampling}.
+Individual studies might focus on recording the interactions of only a given set of species.
+Even for the species under study, most measured networks are recorded in a specific geographical area where only a subset of species occurs.
+As a result, recorded networks are substantially incomplete and not comprehensively representative of species interactions, irrespective of the researchers' observational effort.
+These individual study characteristics lead to over-representation of a subset of species and under-representation of others implying that the resulting measured networks are taxonomically and geographically biased.
+Even if measured networks from individual studies are compiled into one overarching network including all recorded interactions, these biases will propagate since cryptic species that occur in uncharted regions, or are not the explicit focus of the individual studies, will remain under-represented.
+Even though these biases and their implications are well-recognized \citep{Baldi2003island, Seddon2005taxonomic, Pysek2008geographical, Hale2016ecological}, most models for species interactions do not account for them \citep[e.g.][]{Bartomeus2013understanding}.
+Some advances are emerging in the literature \citep{Cirtwill2019quantitative, Weinstein2017comparing, Graham2018towards}, but the models therein do not provide a comprehensive treatment of species' traits and phylogenetic information.
+Our goal is to use incomplete networks to understand whether {\it a given bird would eat the fruit of a given plant if given the opportunity}, and to learn which species traits are important in forming these interactions.